Jackson Ward: Center of black commerce, entertainment and religion

-After the American Civil War, previously free black people joined freed slaves and their descendants and created a thriving African-American business community, and became known as the "Black Wall Street of America."
+in 1793, Abraham Peyton Skipwith built a three story cottage in the neighborhood, becoming the first free black homeowner and the “Founding Father of Jackson Ward.”
+After the American Civil War, more previously free black people joined freed slaves and their descendants and created a thriving African-American business community, became known as the "Black Wall Street of America."
 Leaders included such influential people as John Mitchell, Jr., editor of the Richmond Planet, an African American newspaper.

-Maggie L. Walker was the first woman to charter and serve as president of an American bank, all the more remarkable an accomplishment as she was both African-American and was mobility-impaired.
+Maggie L. Walker was the first African-American woman in the United States to found a bank.
 The Maggie L. Walker National Historic Site at her former Jackson Ward home is operated by the National Park Service and the house was designated a National Historic Site in 1978 and opened as a museum in 1985.

 Giles Beecher Jackson was the first African American to practice law before the Supreme Court of Virginia, he was active in the neighborhood and has a "Giles B. Jackson Day" on April 17 (starting in 2007) and a historic landmark in his honor at the intersection of North 2nd Street and East Clay Street.

 As a center for both black commerce and entertainment, Jackson Ward was also called the "Harlem of the South".
 Venues along "The Deuce " (2nd Street) such as the Hippodrome Theater were frequented by Duke Ellington, Ella Fitzgerald, Bill "Bojangles" Robinson, Lena Horne, Cab Calloway, Billie Holiday, Nat King Cole, James Brown and other Chitlin' Circuit performers.
 A statue of Robinson dancing on a staircase is at the center of the neighborhood at the intersection of Chamberlayne Parkway and West Leigh Street.

 Other notable residents included F. M. Whittle, Adolph Dill, James E. Jackson, William Lee Taylor, and Max and Randall Robinson.